nanleij/ClusteredLowRankSolver.jl/README.md

 [![Coverage](https://codecov.io/gh/nanleij/ClusteredLowRankSolver.jl/branch/main/graph/badge.svg)](https://codecov.io/gh/nanleij/ClusteredLowRankSolver.jl)

 ## Clustered Low-Rank Semidefinite Programs
 A clustered low-rank semidefinite program is a semidefinite program in equality form including free scalar variables, where the constraint matrices corresponding to positive semidefinite variables have a low-rank structure.
-The program is clustered in the sense that the positive semidefinite matrix variables can be partitioned into subsets such that each subset is purely used in one corresponding subset of a partitioning of the constraints.
-In other words, constraints corresponding to different clusters use different positive semidefinite matrix variables.
+The program is clustered in the sense two constraints in different clusters do not use the same positive semidefinite matrix variables.
 An example where such a clustered low-rank SDP appears is by sampling (low-rank) sums-of-squares constraints in an semidefinite program.
 In the interface we focus on this application.